mricardo888/ImageConvert/README.md

 ImageConvert.convert("photo.jpg", "photo.png")
 ```

 That’s it!
-By default:
-- Quality is set to 95
+✅ Metadata and timestamps are preserved by default.
-- Metadata and timestamps are preserved
+✅ Output format is automatically detected from the file extension.

 ---

-### ⚙️ Full Example with Options
+### ⚙️ Advanced Example with Options

 ```python
 from imageconvert import ImageConvert